rubykube/kaigara/web/content/getting-started/index.md

 ```
 Kaigara is a lightweight provisioning system for unix

 By embeding operations and resources into your application containers
 kaigara will run all your provisioning scripts before starting the app.

 Usage:
   kaigara [command]

 Available Commands:
-  create      Create a Kaigara default docker project
   exec        Execute an executable in a child process
   provision   Provisioning using operations
-  render      Generate a file from a template
+  render      Generate a file on STDOUT from a TEMPLATE
-  start       Runs a <command> after provision
+  start       Runs a <PROGRAM> after provision

-Flags:
-      --color           enable colorized output
-      --config string   config file (default is $HOME/.kairc)
-  -h, --help            help for kaigara
+  version     Return kaigara version

 Use "kaigara [command] --help" for more information about a command.
 ```